 Did you know that many toothpastes have eugenol as an extract?
 You get eugenol from cloves, nutmeg, and bay leaves too.
 Cloves have antiseptic and antibacterial properties.
 If your toothpaste has clove or its extracts, you know it’s a good choice.
 It is highly antiseptic and antibacterial, two qualities that a good toothpaste must contain.

-Many people in villages chew cloves after meals.
-This is a great habit after a meal.
+Many people in villages chew cloves after meals—a simple practice that reflects the powerful chewing cloves benefits for oral hygiene and digestion.
+One of the lesser-known benefits of keeping clove in mouth is that it can help manage bacteria buildup and freshen breath naturally.
 You can try this too.
 Take one or two pieces of clove and just keep it between your teeth.
 It can be bitter too but you will get used to its taste.
 You can also opt to just suck on it.
 It freshens your breath.

 Dipping into childhood memories, your grandmother or mother often suggested holding a clove between the molars to take care of niggling toothaches.
 They were right.
 You can use a clove as a pain reliever, by sucking on it, not chewing.